Information Linkages and Capacity Building (ILC) program

 - Mainstream Capacity Building

-DSS will be undertaking a review and consulting broadly on future directions for ILC.
+DSS is leading a review and consulting broadly on future directions for ILC.
 Interested individuals and organisations can sign up to receive updates and news on the review.
 Please email ILCReview@DSS.gov.au if you would like to subscribe to updates.